SchildCode/FluidProps/README.md

 # FluidProps
-This workbook contains open-source user-defined Visual Basic for Applications (VBA) functions in module 'FluidProps' to accurately calculate the following thermophysical properties, and is usesful for HVAC engineers, meteorologists and others:
+An Excel workbook with open-source user-defined Visual Basic functions in module 'FluidProps.bas' to calculate the following thermophysical properties, and is usesful for engineers, meteorologists and others:
 - Psychrometrics of moist air
 - Atmospheric properties: Wind, temperature and pressure as a function of altitude
 - Gases: Dry air and ideal gases